shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**95. ResNet â€• The Residual Network architecture (also called ResNet) uses residual blocks with a high number of layers meant to decrease the training error.
+**95. ResNet ― The Residual Network architecture (also called ResNet) uses residual blocks with a high number of layers meant to decrease the training error.
 The residual block has the following characterizing equation:**

 &#10230;

 <br>

-**96. Inception Network â€• This architecture uses inception modules and aims at giving a try at different convolutions in order to increase its performance through features diversification.
-In particular, it uses the 1Ã—1 convolution trick to limit the computational burden.**
+**96. Inception Network ― This architecture uses inception modules and aims at giving a try at different convolutions in order to increase its performance through features diversification.
+In particular, it uses the 1×1 convolution trick to limit the computational burden.**

 &#10230;